• Skip to primary navigation

 ×

-Home » Summer recipes » Zucchini bread (easy & fuss free)
+Home » Summer recipes » Zucchini bread with yellow squash

 Jump to Recipe Pin Recipe

-The recipe can be easily doubled or tripled, and baked into mini loaves to share homemade zucchini bread with your neighbors.
+• Can be easily doubled or tripled, or baked into mini zucchini loaves

 Jump to: